Published on 5 November, 2017.

 - The visit to Finca Las Mujeres is free.
 The women there will offer you a nice talk about growing, harvesting and processing cocoa into chocolate.
 There is also a tasting of locally produced cacao beans and chocolate.
 At the end, you can buy some of their excellent cocoa products – a nice way to support this family.

 - At El Manglito beach, you can have a nice meal – fresh fish or seafood (or veggies!) right by the sea.
-The small local restaurants may charge you roughly between 5 and 10 CUC depending on what you order.
+The small local restaurants may charge you roughly between 10 and 15 EUR or USD depending on what you order.
 There’s snorkelling as well at El Manglito.
-Bring your gear – or rent it there for 10 CUC.
+Bring your gear – or rent it there for 10 EUR or USD.

-- Renting a good bicycle for the day in Baracoa costs between 5 and 6 CUC.
+- Renting a good bicycle for the day in Baracoa costs between 8 and 10 EUR or USD.
 Villa Paradiso can refer you to a good local bike rental shop.